 UAlbany's EIN for your 1098-T is 16-1514621.

-As required by IRS regulations, educational institutions, such as University at Albany, must obtain and retain your social security number (SSN) or individual taxpayer identification number (ITIN) in order to provide information about qualified tuition and related expenses (reported on Form 1098-T, Tuition Statement) to the Internal Revenue Service (“IRS”) and to you.
+A: IRS regulations require educational institutions, such as University at Albany, to provide information about qualified tuition and related expenses (reported on Form 1098-T, Tuition Statement) to the Internal Revenue Service (“IRS”) and to you.
 The information about qualified tuition and related expenses helps to determine whether you qualify for any available tax credit to reduce your federal income tax liability.

 Some tax benefits are available to families and students who are paying the costs of higher education.
 Qualified students may take advantage of educational tax benefits.

 Information on tax benefits, Educational Tax Incentives and your eligibility may be obtained either from the Department of Taxation-Internal Revenue Service at 1(800) 829-1040 or from a tax advisor.
 The IRS also provides Publication 970 as a guide to tax benefits.
 To view this publication and other information, please visit their website.

 You may also search their site for the "Tax Benefits for Education: Information Center," where you will find information on the American Opportunity Credit, Hope Credit and Lifetime Learning Credit.